 As you can imagine, the Eagles were commonly handed sizeable hotel bills.
 The biggest of those came on the same night that Belushi and Walsh decided to spray paint their jeans black.
 They both ended up going back to the Gold Coast Hotel.

 No doubt, touring can take emotional stress on a band.
 Add the partying into that, and emotions can run high.
-This was seen with Randy Meisner, who had become not only tired but also anxious about singing “Take It to the Limit.”
+This was seen with Randy Meisner, who had become tired and anxious about singing “Take It to the Limit.”

 Meisner refused to sing it just before the band was to go back on stage for their encore.
-Frey was incensed at this, and the two were about to come to blows.
-The police rushed in to stop the fight, but it was Henley that diffused the situation.
+Frey was incensed at this, and the two were about to blow.
+The police rushed in to stop the fight, but Henley diffused the situation.

 We’ve already seen that the Eagles weren’t shy of taking cocaine.
 For some of the band, it went even further than that.
 Henley admitted that he used cocaine as a writing tool for greater creativity, especially in trying to recreate the success of Hotel California.

 It helped inspire some of their recording sessions, but the drugs took their toll in the end.
-While it had its upsides, he later admitted that the drug brought out the worse in everyone in the end.
+While it had its upsides, he later admitted that the drug brought out the worst in everyone.

 Joe Walsh always hung out with an interesting crowd, and at one time, he found himself in the front seat of a Corvette with a drug dealer.
 They were heading to a poker game, the type of escapade you’d expect from Walsh.